zlnga1001/Small-Projects/README.md

 # Small-Projects
-There are my project practicing html
+These are my projects practicing html